 Pursuant to the Supplemental Agreement, each of the Series A warrants and the Series B warrants issued pursuant to the Amended Securities Purchase Agreement were amended and restated (the "Amended Series A Warrants" and "Amended Series B Warrants", respectively).
 The exercise price of each of the Series A warrants and Series B warrants was reduced to \$1.00 per share.
-As amended, the exercise price of the Amended Series A Warrants is no longer subject to further reduction upon the occurrence of certain events, including the subsequent sale or deemed sale by the Company of shares of common stock at a price per share below the exercise price of the Amended Series A Warrants; however, the Amended Series A Warrants continue to provide for certain customary anti-dilution adjustments.
+As amended, the exercise price of the Amended Series A Warrants is no longer subject to further adjustment upon the occurrence of certain events, including the subsequent sale or deemed sale by the Company of shares of common stock at a price per share below the exercise price of the Amended Series A Warrants; however, the Amended Series A Warrants continue to provide for certain customary anti-dilution adjustments.

 The Series B warrants were amended to permit the exercise of such warrants on a cashless basis.
-Pursuant to the terms of the Supplemental Agreement, on September 28, 2011, the investors exercised, on a cashless basis, the Amended Series B Warrants for all of the remaining shares of Common Stock for which such Amended Series B Warrants were exercisable, resulting in the issuance by the Company of an aggregate of 305,603 shares of Common Stock.
+Pursuant to the terms of the Supplemental Agreement, on September 28, 2011, the investors exercised, on a cashless basis, the Amended Series B Warrants for all of the remaining shares of common stock for which such Amended Series B Warrants were exercisable, resulting in the issuance by the Company of an aggregate of 305,603 shares of common stock.
+As of September 28, 2011, there were no remaining outstanding Series B warrants.

-The Supplemental Agreements also affected certain amendments to the Amended Securities Purchase Agreement, including the extension, through September 28, 2013, of the period during which the investors have the right to participate in subsequent equity offerings of the Company.
+The Supplemental Agreements also effected certain amendments to the Amended Securities Purchase Agreement, including the extension, through September 28, 2013, of the period during which the investors have the right to participate in subsequent equity offerings of the Company.
 In connection with the amendments described above, the Company made cash payments to the investors in an aggregate amount of \$365,000, which, together with \$32,000 that the Company paid to reimburse the investors' legal expenses related to the Supplemental Agreement, have been classified as 'Financing Costs' in the Consolidated Statement of Operations.